operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 ## Restricting Roles and permissions

 An operator's scope defines its [Manager's][ctrl-manager] cache's scope but not the permissions to access the resources.
-After updating the Manager's scope to be Namespaced, the cluster's [Role-Based Access Control (RBAC)][k8s-rbac] permissions should be restricted accordingly.
+After updating the Manager's scope to be Namespaced, [Role-Based Access Control (RBAC)][k8s-rbac] permissions applied to the operator's service account should be restricted accordingly.

 These permissions are found in the directory `config/rbac/`.
 The `ClusterRole` in `role.yaml` and `ClusterRoleBinding` in `role_binding.yaml` are used to grant the operator permissions to access and manage its resources.